Integralist/integralist.co.uk/content/posts/how-i-use-ai.md

 evaluating the feedback agents give you.

-- **`code-review`**: Runs multi-dimensional reviews across parallel subagents (behavior, security, reliability, maintainability) to catch subtle defects.
+- **`code-review`**: Runs multi-dimensional reviews across parallel subagents (behavior, security, reliability, maintainability) using `pi-subagents` to catch subtle defects without context bloat.
 - **`code-review-feedback` & `security-review-feedback`**: When an AI reviewer (or static analyzer) flags an issue, **do not reflexively accept it**.
 These skills force the agent to evaluate the claim with technical rigor.
 Is the